If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 - Loss of bowel or bladder control

-Spinal cord injuries are very serious, so it’s important to seek medical treatment right away if you experience any symptoms similar to those listed above.
+Spinal cord damage is very serious, so it’s important to seek medical treatment right away if you experience any symptoms similar to those listed above.

 Traumatic Brain Injury